Skip to content

 3. Set a default model — Click the star icon next to a model to make it the default.

-Once configured, click the Agent button at the bottom-left corner of any page to start chatting.
+Once configured, click the AI agent button at the bottom-left corner of any page to start chatting.

 If you are using Ollama or another local model server, read Local AI before setting the Base URL.
 Dagu expects an OpenAI-compatible base such as http://localhost:11434/v1, not a native Ollama endpoint like /api/generate.

-For the full built-in agent configuration surface, start with Agent Settings.
+For the full built-in steward configuration surface, start with AI agent Settings.
 The settings docs are split into focused pages for models, tool policy, personality, and web search.

 Available Tools